amm150/DiscordSportsBot/README.md

 First of all, go to [discord developer dashboard](https://discord.com/developers/applications/) and choose the bot you want to host, go to the bot tab, and click on `Regenerate token`, and then copy the token.

-After this, go to the "Lock"-like tab on replit and here, in the `key` enter `DISCORD_TOKEN` and in the `value` field, enter the token you copied from discord developer dashboard.
+After this, go to the "Lock"-like tab on replit and here, in the `key` enter `DISCORD_BOT_TOKEN` and in the `value` field, enter the token you copied from discord developer dashboard.
 ![image](https://i.postimg.cc/k5tMPRpk/image.png)

 ---